 If you are not exempt, and you are in MOC Year 6, you must pass a written exam by December 15.
 We have a number of products to help you prepare for and pass your written exam.
-For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll no doubt benefit greatly by attending one of our five day Review Courses being held September 14-18 and November 16-20.
+For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll no doubt benefit greatly by attending one of our five-day review courses being held September 13-17 and November 15-19.
 This is not the same type of review course as in the past.
 Just as you evolve and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
 Heck, you’ll walk away with loads of everyday practice tips, too.

+You are also accountable for Safety and Professionalism.
 Remember, you completed the Safety course in your third year, but you could not print out the articles.
-Fortunately, ABC had the foresight to create a Safety Course Manual as well.
+Fortunately, ABC had the foresight to create a Safety Course Manual .

 Still looking for more questions?
-Our Written Question Manuals provide an additional 1000 questions, plus a narrative explanation for each answer along with references.
+Our Written Questions Manuals provide an additional 1000+ questions, plus a narrative explanation for each answer along with references.

 We must be doing something right, as so far 100% of those attending the course have passed since ABOG started this mandatory process!